sachsom95/project_cs_v2/docs/Interview Prep/linkedlist.md

     return linkedList
 ```

 Here note the last if condition.
 This is needed when we have duplicates in the last part.
+This is `O(n)`.
-This is `O(n)`
+This is possible because the linkedlist is ordered.